-- On Duration: sets the length of the "ON" stages of the flashing sequence, i.e. the time the channel will remain on before turning off again. - Off Duration: sets the length of the "OFF" stages of the flashing sequence, i.e. the time the channel will remain off before turning on again.

-• Number of Repetitions: defines the number of times the ON/OFF sequence will be repeated when the flashing function is triggered.
-For an unlimited number of repeats, the value "0" should be typed here (the sequence will be repeated until the reception of an order to deactivate the flashing).

-- On Value: sets the brightness level, in percentage, desired in the LED channel during the "on" stages. - Final Value: sets the brightness level desired in the LED channel after the last flashing repetition finishes, or when the [Ch.x] Flashing = 0 order is received.
+- On Duration: sets the length of "ON" steps of the flashing sequence, i.e. the time the channel will remain on before turning off again. - Off Duration: sets the length of "OFF" steps of the flashing sequence, i.e. the time the channel will remain off before turning on again. - Number of repetitions: defines the number of times the ON/OFF sequence will be repeated when the flashing function is active.
+For an unlimited number of repeats, the value "0" should be typed here (the sequence will be repeated until the reception of an order to deactivate the flashing). - On value: sets the brightness level, in percentage, desired in the LED channel during the "on" stages. - Final value: sets the brightness level desired in the LED channel after the last flashing repetition finishes, or when the [Ch.x] Flashing = 0 order is received.